Natacha, by François Walthery

 Le P'tit Bout d'Chique

-'Le P'tit Bout d'Chique' was Walthéry's third series and was also largely based on nostalgia and childhood memories.
-The poetic strip about a little boy that is a little ill-at-ease in the world of adults was published in Spirou between 1975 and 1978.
-Marsu Productions collected the initial stories in an album in 1989.
-A new album written by Serdu and drawn by Walthéry followed in 1992.
-The series was then continued by Mittéï for another four albums between 1994 and 1998.
+Walthéry's third series 'Le P'tit Bout d'Chique' was also largely based on nostalgia and childhood memories.
+The poetic strip about a little boy ill at ease in the world of adults was first published in Spirou between 1975 and 1978.
+In 1989, Marsu Productions collected the initial stories in an album.
+Three years later, a new album written by Serdu and drawn by Walthéry followed at the same publishing house.
+Between 1994 and 1998, the series was then continued for another four albums by Walthéry's former tutor Mittéï.
+In Robbedoes, 'Le P'tit Bout d'Chique' ran in Dutch as 'Rattekopje'.

 P'tit Bout d'Chique, by François Walthery

-'Rubine' #1, artwork in cooperation with Dragan De Lazare.
+'Rubine' #1, artwork in collaboration with Dragan De Lazare.

-In addition to his own productions, François Walthéry has been a dedicated contributor of additional art for re-editions of European heritage comics.
+In addition to his own productions, Walthéry has been a dedicated contributor of additional art for re-editions of European heritage comics.
 He produced cover art for re-editions of 'Félix' (1981, 2011) by Maurice Tillieux, 'Jehan Pistolet' (1990-1991) and 'Luc Junior' (1990, 2011) by Albert Uderzo and René Goscinny, and 'Pemberton' (2012) by Sirius.
-In 2018 Walthéry oversaw production of the completement of Tillieux's second, unfinished 'Marc Jaguar' story, 'Les Camions du Diable'.
-The script was completed by Etienne Borgers, while Jean-Luc Delvaux took care of the artwork.
+In 2018, Walthéry oversaw production of the completion of Tillieux's second, unfinished 'Marc Jaguar' story, 'Les Camions du Diable'.
+The script was completed by Etienne Borgers, with Jean-Luc Delvaux taking care of the artwork.

 Une Femme dans la Peau by Walthery